 6. Benchmark against competitors

-When discussing competitors, it may be wise to analyze their performance to uncover any trends, strategy shifts, opportunities, or progress that they have experienced over the past year.
+When discussing competitors, it may be wise to analyze their performance to uncover any trends, strategy shifts, opportunities, or progress that they've experienced over the past year.

 By doing a competitor analysis, you can have a side-by-side comparison to see how your company's performance stacks up against other players within your industry and adapt your strategy accordingly.